 For the Crumble Topping

 - Whisk together flour, sugar, oats, cinnamon and nutmeg in a medium bowl.
 Melt butter in a microwave safe bowl.
-Add melted butter to dry ingredients and mix with a fork to create crumbs.
+Add melted butter to dry ingredients and mix with a fork until well combined to create crumbs.
+Sprinkle the potatoes with the topping.

 - Bake for 20-25 minutes or until crumble is crisp and marshmallows are golden brown.
 You can also broil marshmallows a bit if you want them to have a more torched look.